Global map of ESA CCI soil moisture

 The objective of CCI Soil Moisture is to produce the most complete and most consistent global soil moisture data record based on active and passive microwave sensors.
-The CCI+ phase has so far produced two major dataset releases: v05.2 and v06.1.
-The next planned evolution, v07, will focus on improving the uncertainty analysis associated with the product, incorporating day time observations and reducing the dependency of the product on modeled data.
+New soil moisture climate data records are released annually, featuring algorithmic improvements and data set extensions with each new product version.
+The next planned evolution will focus on improving the uncertainty analysis associated with the product, incorporating day time observations and reducing the dependency of the product on modeled data.

 Funding